One Woman, Ruth Krehbiel Jacobs

 Growth and Expansion

-In 1960, Ruth passed away due to a heart attack, leaving all of the CG responsibilities to her husband.
-As Leslie’s health deteriorated, the CG office was moved from California to Dallas, TX, where Dr. Federal Lee Whittlesey left Highland Park Methodist Church to become Executive Director.
-The CG office has remained in the Dallas, TX area.
-After Whittlesey, a series of executive directors and notable contributors like John and Helen Kemp, John Burke, and Patty Evans, have all helped to transform CG into the incredible organization that it is today.
+Ruth passed away in 1960, leaving all CG responsibilities to her husband.
+As Leslie’s health deteriorated, the CG office was moved from California to Dallas, Texas, where Dr. Federal Lee Whittlesey left Highland Park Methodist Church to become Executive Director.
+The CG office has remained in the Dallas area.
+After Whittlesey, a series of executive directors and notable contributors like John and Helen Kemp, John Burke, Patty Evans, and Jim Rindelaub helped build Choristers Guild into the organization that it is today.

-After moving to Dallas, Choristers Guild experienced expansion and growing pains: renting office space, purchasing equipment, increased personnel, receipts and expenses, membership and outreach.
-The Letters transformed into a printed publication, The Chorister.
-Additionally, there was a steady increase in the use of CG published materials which included anthems, workbook pages, hymn studies, bulletin covers, awards, and other choir aids.
-These materials were first distributed directly to members, but with the catalogue growth in the area of anthems, appealing posters, and recruitment aids, many music dealers began carrying CG music and materials.
+In time, the Chorister Guild Letters transformed into a printed publication, The Chorister.
+Additionally, there was a steady increase in the use of CG published materials such as anthems, workbook pages, hymn studies, bulletin covers, awards, and other choir aids.
+These materials were, at first, distributed directly to members.
+But as the catalog grew, music dealers began carrying CG music and materials, including music for schools.

 The Future of CG